1-A How to Choose the Most Appropriate Agency (CIHR, NSERC & SSHRC)

 For the institution's responsibilities regarding the communication of competition results, consult:

-Successful Nominated Principal Applicants must notify CIHR that they are accepting the offer within two (2) months following the communication of competition results.
+Successful Nominated Principal Applicants must notify CIHR that they are accepting the offer within fifteen (15) business days following the communication of competition results or the award will be cancelled.

 CIHR will not assume any obligation toward a training award recipient or their dependents in the event of accident or illness.